Everything you need to know about 'Tina: The Tina Turner Musical' on Broadway

 What’s the story of Tina: The Tina Turner Musical?

-Tina follows the journey of Anna Mae Bullock from humble beginnings in Nutbush, Tennessee, in the 1940s to the creation of a global megastar by the name of Tina Turner, performing in front of 180,000 screaming fans at a concert in Brazil in 1988.
-Along the rocky road, we experience her broken childhood home, the fraught relationship with her mother, Zelma, being discovered in St. Louis by Ike Turner and the subsequent creation of 'The Ike & Tina Turner Revue.'
+Tina follows the journey of Anna Mae Bullock from humble beginnings in Nutbush, Tennessee, in the 1940s to her rise as a global megastar by the name of Tina Turner, performing in front of 180,000 screaming fans at a concert in Brazil in 1988.
+Along the rocky road, we experience her broken childhood home; her fraught relationship with her mother, Zelma; being discovered in St. Louis by Ike Turner; and the subsequent creation of The Ike & Tina Turner Revue.

 Who was in the original cast of Tina: The Tina Turner Musical on Broadway?